Before examining how application streaming can benefit your business, here are some remote work statistics:

 Application streaming for businesses has never been easier than it is with Neverinstall.
 Obviously, we would say that, but we’re more than willing to walk the talk.
 To start with, here’s a glimpse of features Neverinstall users can utilize once they sign up:

-- A fully-functional browser-based Linux OS accessible and usable via any device with an internet connection, including mobile devices.
+- A fully-functional browser-based Linux OS, windows is accessible and usable via any device with an internet connection, including mobile devices.

 - A desktop experience that caters to mobile device users, equipped with responsive design, single-touch & multi-touch interactions, and a virtual keyboard.